dart-lang/leak_tracker/README.md

 ## Instrument your code

-If you want to catch leaks for objects outside of Flutter Framework, (that are already instrumented) you need to instrument them.
+If you want to catch leaks for objects outside of Flutter Framework (that are already instrumented), you need to instrument them.

 For each tracked object the library should get two signals from your code:
 (1) the object is created and (2) the object is not in use.